What is Attrition?

 How to calculate the attrition rate?

 Attrition rate shows the rate at which employees are leaving a company.

 ATTRITION RATE (%)= (Number of leaves/number of employees)*100

 Why is attrition important?

 High attrition significantly increases costs to the company.
-When attrition is high, employers lose a lot of many invested into recruitment, selection, onboarding, employee training etc.
+When this is high, employers lose a lot of money invested into recruitment, selection, onboarding, employee training, etc.

 In addition, there is also a cost associated with having positions opened resulting in lower productivity related to having your employees leave voluntarily.